What is shaktipat, the transmission of spiritual energy?

 I am opening the door for all those people who have some self-respect.
 We will not touch their self-respect.
 It is perfectly okay.
 If it disappears on its own accord and leaves a better consciousness within you, that is for you to decide.

-Excerpt from The Sword and the Lotus, Chapter Seven
+From The Sword and the Lotus, Discourse #7